Article

 …and for the forest

-Removing the rock walls will not only benefit coho, but also all the other plants and wildlife that depend upon a healthier stream and forest ecosystem.
-Slowing down the creek’s flow, creating still pools, and reducing erosion will help increase groundwater levels in the creek and nearby forest.
+Removing the rock walls will benefit not only coho, but also other plants and wildlife and even insects that depend upon a healthier stream and forest ecosystem.
+Slowing down the creek’s flow and creating still pools may help increase groundwater levels in the creek and nearby forest.
 This will be especially important during times of drought as our climate changes.
 This collaborative effort among agencies, nonprofits, youth corps, and volunteers will also help manage weeds and restore native plants.

 Project Timeline

-Work will only happen between June and January of each year to limit disturbance to wildlife like nesting birds.
-That means visitors who come between February and May can still have a more typical Muir Woods forest experience.
-However, visitors to the woods this summer and fall will get the truly unique opportunity to see restoration and science in action.
+Work took place between July and November to limit disturbance to wildlife like nesting birds and spawning salmon.
+That means visitors who came before July 2023 or after November 2023 experienced a more typical Muir Woods forest.
+However, visitors to the woods between July and November 2023 witnessed restoration and science in action.

 Related Links and Resources